Board of Directors

 Kevin Guskiewicz, PhD, ATC, FACSM, FNATA, University of North Carolina-Chapel Hill

-Dr. Guskiewicz, a Kenan Distinguished Professor, is Dean for the College of Arts and Sciences and Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center at The University of North Carolina at Chapel Hill.
-In 2011, he was awarded a prestigious MacArthur Fellowship.
+Dr. Guskiewicz, is Chancellor of The University of North Carolina at Chapel Hill.
+In 2011, he was awarded a prestigious MacArthur Fellowship on the strength of his work in sports concussion research.

 Shepard Hurwitz, MD, University of North Carolina

-Dr. Hurwitz is Professor of Orthopaedic Surgery at the University of North Carolina.
+Dr. Hurwitz is Emeritus Professor of Orthopaedic Surgery at the University of North Carolina.

 David H. Perrin, PhD, ATC, FACSM, FNATA University of Utah